harplife/zettelkasten/math/Eulers_Number_e.md

 \ln\left( 1+\frac{1}{n} \right) \approx \frac{1}{n}
 $$

-Which basically proves that :
+Which basically proves that (by taking natural logarithm on both sides) :
 $$
 \lim_{ n \to \infty } \left( 1+\frac{1}{n} \right)^{nx} \iff \lim_{ n \to \infty } \left( 1+\frac{x}{n} \right)^n
 $$

+> [!important] The intuition behind this is that taking *many small steps* (left) is effectively the same as taking *fewer but larger steps* (right).

 So that :
 $$